 - an order for compensation of up to €13,000 to non-employees (eg applicants for employment who are discriminated against);

 - an order for equal treatment in whatever respect is relevant to the case;

-- an order that a person/persons take a specified course of action;
+- an order that a person/persons specified take a specified course of action;

-- an order for re-instatement or re-engagement, with or without an order for compensation;
+- an order for re-instatement or re-engagement, with or without compensation.

-In equal pay cases claimants may be entitled to compensation in the form of arrears of remuneration (attributable to a failure to provide equal remuneration) for up to three years prior to the date of referral of the claim.
+If the claim is one for equal pay, the compensation awarded by the AO may take the form of arrears of remuneration (attributable to a failure to provide equal remuneration) for up to three years prior to the date of referral of the claim.

 How common are claims?

 According to the WRC Annual report for 2017, 11% of the claims to the WRC in 2017 were under the Employment Equality Acts and of that, approximately 24% included the age ground.
 However, it should be noted that in most cases, more than one ground was included in each claim so it is difficult to establish whether age was the dominant ground in those claims.
 Gender is the ground most frequently included in employment equality claims.

 What age discrimination claims are the most common and what are the trickiest issues for employers?